florimondmanca/limier/docs/concepts.rst

     def foo(x: None):
         pass

-You can retrieve the actual `Converter` object from the clue using `limier.retrieve`, which returns the clue itself if the detective has no record for it:
+You can retrieve the actual `Converter` object from the alias using `limier.get`, which returns the alias itself if it is not in the registry:

 .. code-block:: python

     >>> import limier
-    >>> islower = limier.retrieve(str.islower)
+    >>> islower = limier.get(str.islower)
     >>> assert isinstance(islower, deduce.Filter)
     >>> assert limier.retrieve("foo") == "foo"

-Lastly, you can record your own clues using `limier.record`:
+Lastly, you can add your own aliases using `limier.add`:

 .. code-block:: python